xcat2/xcat-core/docs/source/advanced/security/security.rst

 Transmission Channel
 --------------------

 The xCAT daemon uses SSL to only allow authorized users to run xCAT commands.
 All xCAT commands are initiated as an xCAT **client**, even when run commands from the xCAT management node.
-This **client** opens an SSL socket to the xCAT daemon, sends the command and receives responses through this one socket.
-XCAT has configured the certificate for root, if you nee to authorize other users, please refer to below section.
+This **client** opens an SSL socket to the xCAT daemon, sends the command and receives responses through this one socket. xCAT has configured the certificate for root, if you nee to authorize other users, please refer to below section.

-Create SSL Certificate So That User Can Be Authenticated By XCAT
+Create SSL Certificate So That User Can Be Authenticated By xCAT
 ````````````````````````````````````````````````````````````````

 Running the following command on the Management node as root:  ::